 TAHOE GEOTOURISM EXPO

-A tangible experience of a geotourism model of sustainability and stewardship.
-150-mile regional two-day demonstration is designed around the 12 geotourism principles as specified by National Geographic Center for Sustainable Destinations (NGCSD).
+…is designed around the 12 geotourism principles as specified by National Geographic Center for Sustainable Destinations (NGCSD).
+The two-day demonstration allows locals and visitors to ‘test-drive’ a 21st Century Geotourism Menu of activities that increase visitor satisfaction, inspire longer stays and stories that increase demand.
 Increasing ‘Visitor Satisfaction’ via sustainable tourism models (geotourism) is in the “high priority action” section of the Lake Tahoe Basin Prosperity Plan (LTBPP) Final Report (pg.
 57-79).

 Geotourism is an international strategy endorsed by five departments of the US Department of the Interior: http://www.slideshare.net/jacquiechandler/2008-mou

-Our strongest asset is our relationship building, especially in the area of our native indigenous people of the Washoe and Paiute tribes.
+Our strongest asset is our relationship building, especially in the area of our native indigenous people of the Washo and Paiute tribes.
 Their 10,000 years of stewardship is essential to geotourism becoming a reality at the lake.
-To our knowledge, no other organization at Lake Tahoe has made and encourage this link trying to bring native culture and history forward as strongly as Sustainable Tahoe.
-Members of the Washoe tribe have participated in every public event Sustainable Tahoe has sponsored and are partners with us in advocating for geotourism and the message of stewardship.
-We believe it is of utmost importance that their presence and story be central the recovery of Lake Tahoe.
+Members of the Washo tribe have participated in every public event Sustainable Tahoe has sponsored and are partners with us in advocating for geotourism and the message of stewardship.
+Indigenous peoples presence is central to the recovery of Lake Tahoe.

 - Learn from others.
-Gloria Bruce from the Northeast Kingdom was an early mentor guiding us on how geotourism works, what it really is and how to emerge it.
-The Northeast Kingdom shares similar assets and challenges – high end resort and rural farming.
-They realized that the key is to ask “what do you love and not want to lose and what is one thing you are willing to do?”.
-This shifted focus from competing to collaborating around highlighting unique assets that attracted visitors to stay longer, explore more, return sooner and share new exciting stories.
+Gloria Bruce from the Northeast Kingdom was one of the first destinations to adopt geotourism.
+The Northeast Kingdom shares similar assets and challenges, as they have high end resorts and rural farming.
+They saw the key question to ask themselves was “what do you love and not want to lose and what is one thing you are willing to do?”.
+This helped them shift from competing to collaborating around highlighting unique assets that attracted visitors to stay longer, explore more, return sooner and share new exciting stories.

 - Work with sustainability experts.
-David Hansen, (a Sustainable Tahoe founder), helped Embassy Suites save $400K in the year they implemented energy monitoring, composting and other measures in sustainability.
+David Hansen, (a Sustainable Tahoe founder), helped Embassy Suites save $400K a year implementing energy monitoring, composting and other measures in sustainability.
 David shared this turn-around model at our 2010 Stewardship Congress to raise awareness and motivate others to lead-by-example: https://www.youtube.com/watch?v=1s88FsFkdU8

 - Non-Profit / .Org: Local experts guide Geotours to enrich understanding